sekkiat/Auto-Generating-SSL-Certificate/README.md

   -n <number> How many SSL certificate you need to generate. </br></br>

-  :exclamation: REQUIRED for generate web and server certificate if you not specify the hostname list.</br>
+  :exclamation: REQUIRED for generate web and server certificate if you not specify the hostname list.</br></br>

   -p <hostname_list> Generate the Certificate based on the hostname in the file. </br></br>

- :exclamation: REQUIRED if you want to generate the certificates based on hostname list</br>
+ :exclamation: REQUIRED if you want to generate the certificates based on hostname list</br></br>

-  -zc <no_ca_cert> No Required to Define CA Cert </br>
+  -zc <no_ca_cert> No required to define CA Certificate </br></br>

 ###### Certificate Parameters Here  - REQUIRED TO DEFINE ALL THE PARAMETERS BELOW ######
 ------------------------------------------------------------------------------------------------------------------------------------------------